kuzzleio/documentation-old/src/sdk-reference/memory-storage/georadius.md

 ---

-## Callback response
+## Callback Response

-Resolves to an array of point names inside the provided radius.
+Returns an array of names for points that are inside the provided radius.